 There are a variety of factors that need to be considered before deciding on the right hot water unit for your home.
 Electric is the cheapest to buy and install.
 If it’s a larger unit over 300lt and wired up to the T33 electricity tariff then these can be fairly economical on power bills but if it’s a smaller unit on the T31 tariff then they can be costly in energy consumption charges.
 The down side for these hot water units is once the hot water has been emptied from the tank, at least 20-30 minutes is required before there will be any more hot water to use.

 Gas hot water units are most economical when connected to the natural gas supply by a professional gas fitter.
 This isn’t a possibility for many homes on the Gold Coast as natural gas hasn’t been piped to their streets.
 Instantaneous gas hot water units are great for people who use a lot of hot water as you can never run out as it simply heats the water each time it’s called for.
 Connecting these hot water systems to bottled (LPG) gas is less economical.
 There are strict regulations regarding how and where these hot water systems can be installed to maximise safety.
 Your Gold Coast home would need good water pressure as low water pressure wouldn’t allow the water to be heated correctly.

-Heat pumps use up to 75% less power than a standard electric hot water and so can be economical and energy efficient.
-In our experience the higher initial costs, maintenance costs and shorter lifespan of the unit don’t make this a very attractive choice.
+Heat pumps use up to 75% less power than a standard electric hot water unit and so can be economical and energy efficient.
+In our experience the higher initial costs, maintenance costs and shorter lifespan of this type of unit don’t make this a very attractive choice.